flatpak/flatpak.github.io/source/developer.html.haml.markdown

   ### File renaming

-  Files that are exported by an flatpak must be named using the application ID.
+  Files that are exported by a flatpak must be named using the application ID.
 However, application's source files will typically not follow this convention.
 To get around this, flatpak-builder allows renaming application icons, desktop files and AppData files as a part of the build process, using the rename-icon, rename-desktop-file and rename-appdata properties.

   ### Example

-  You can try flatpak-builder for yourself, using the repository that and app that was created in the previous section.
+  You can try flatpak-builder for yourself, using the repository that was created in the previous section.
 To do this, place the manifest json from above into a file called `org.gnome.Dictionary.json` and run the following command:

       $ flatpak-builder --repo=repo dictionary2 org.gnome.Dictionary.json